 Withdrawal symptoms from a benzodiazepine addiction are among the most severe for any drug withdrawal process.
 In order to be successful in recovery, a proper addiction treatment program is needed.
 Treatment should start with a medically supervised detoxification process and a suggested continuation for 30 day to six month long treatment program should follow.
-Recovery is a lifelong commitment and at The Best Treatment Center we provide each and every client with the tools needed in order to be successful in their recovery journey.
+Recovery is a lifelong commitment and at The Best Treatment Center we provide each and every guest with the tools needed in order to be successful in their recovery journey.

 Each customized treatment program has tailored therapy for each guest.
 After the physical dependence is broken, there are still many other issues guests must work through in order to get to the core of their addiction.
 We take pride by providing our guests with the tools they need in order to properly integrate back into society successfully and to continue in the lifelong journey that recovery is.